tonmoy-islam/calcupy/README.md

 * chmod +x calc.py
 * python calc.py
 ```
-[√] Make sure that you have installed python or use python environment.
+[√] Make sure that you have installed python package or use python environment on your terminal.